samantharitter/mongo-cxx-driver/Download-and-Compile.md

 ##### Targets

 There are several targets you can build, but the most common target for users of the library is `install-mongoclient`, which will build the driver, and install the driver and headers to the location specified with the `--prefix` argument.
+If no prefix is specified, --prefix defaults to a directory named ```build/install``` under the source directory.

+**Important 26compat Note**: On the 26compat branch, the default argument to --prefix is /usr/local, so the build will fail unless you either build with sudo, or change the install prefix to a directory where you have write permissions.

 ##### Client Options